 Castle Vecchio Bridge is a fortified bridge across the Adige River.
 It was built to allow the lord of Verona to escape safely to the Tyrol in the event of a rebellion of the population.
 The bridge has a total length of 120 meters and is constructed completely with red bricks.

 4. Piazza Delle Erbe

-The Erbe square is the heart of Verona.
+The Erbe Square is the heart of Verona.
 It is a crossroads where the past meets the present.
-It contains many historic buildings, sculptures, and ancient fountains which was built in 1368.
+It contains many historic buildings, sculptures, and ancient fountains which were built in 1368.
 Today it hosts a colorful market overflowing with fresh fruits and vegetables.
-The Erbe square is also surrounded by the best restaurants and shops in Verona.
+The Erbe Square is also surrounded by the best restaurants and shops in Verona.

 5. Torre dei Lamberti

 Torre dei Lamberti is an ancient tower located at the Erbe square.
 The construction of the tower started in 1172 and it was reconstructed many times till 1463.
-The Lamberti tower is 84 meters high and offers 360 degrees view over Verona.
+The Lamberti tower is 84 meters high and offers a 360-degree view over Verona.
 You can walk up the stairs or take a lift to go up.

 6. Casa di Giulietta